 Grant support can be requested across a range of funding categories, including course development stipends, course materials, and funding for class speakers and field trips.
 The Integrative Learning units can provide expertise and infrastructure, and can also coordinate access to equipment and facilities.

 To learn more see our Call for Proposals.

-A remote introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for remote making available to them at DTI.
-In a remote introduction, Laura will be physically present in the studio, using a webcam to show, over zoom, different methods of fabrication in the studio.
-The introduction will include ways that students can work individually to use the equipment and studio space remotely or in-person.
-Watch a clip of a studio tour for a landscape studies course here.
+An introduction to the lasercutter, vinyl cutter, 3D printer, or safety training can help show students the possibilities for making things available to them at DTI.
+The introduction will include ways that students can work individually to use the equipment.
+Schedule a tour of the space by filling out this Google Form and emailing firstname.lastname@example.org to alert us of your request.

 Please visit our Studio & Hours page for more information on our space use policies.

 Ways Faculty have Engaged